 For our family, toy rotation is worth the investment of my time, energy, and strategy.
 If you’re unfamiliar with the term, toy rotation is making a few toys accessible to a child while storing other toys, then in time, exchanging the accessible toys with stored toys.

-This rotation practice can be applied to puzzles, board games, math manipulatives, science kits, and any other hands-on resources you use for your homeschool.
+You can apply this rotation practice to puzzles, board games, math manipulatives, science kits, and any other hands-on resources you use for your homeschool.

 Rotating the fun tools (toys) keeps our home tidy, opens up space, and allows our children to connect more deeply with their toys without feeling over-stimulated or distracted.
 At times, I’ve included toy rotation on my monthly to-do list; other times, I’ve simply rotated toys on a whim.